Shadowfist Deck Lists

 Tanks A Lot - Mark Wheelhouse's winning deck from the GenCon UK 2003 Final Brawl multiplayer tournament.

-Chinese Money Laundry - Tony Adams' finalist deck from the GenCon UK 2003 Final Brawl tournament, and winning deck from the GenCon UK 2004 Final Brawl tournament.
+Chinese Money Laundry - Tony Adams' finalist deck from the GenCon UK 2003 Final Brawl tournament, and winning deck from the GenCon UK 2004 and GenCon UK 2007 Final Brawl tournaments.

 Pure Evil - John Davis' finalist deck from the GenCon UK 2003 Final Brawl tournament.